Definition: Defining the Meaning of Back Pain

 Other things that may make your back pain worse include being overweight, not exercising regularly, wearing high heels, or sleeping on a mattress that is too soft.

-Facts: Cauda Equina Syndrome
+Quick Facts: Cauda Equina Syndrome

 Cauda equina syndrome is a rare disorder that usually is a surgical emergency.
 In patients with cauda equina syndrome, something compresses on the spinal nerve roots.
 You may need fast treatment to prevent lasting damage leading to incontinence and possibly permanent paralysis of the legs.
 CES affects nerve roots called cauda equina.
 These nerves are located at the lower end of the spinal cord in the lumbosacral spine.
 They send and receive messages to and from your legs, feet, and pelvic organs.
 CES occurs more often in adults than in children.
 But it can occur in children who have a spinal birth defect or have had a spinal injury.